mossberg/blog/content/posts/2019-11-28-pedantic-c++-compilation.md

 Therefore, when I build my app, to ensure compatibility, we should make sure to use exactly this standard flag.

-In case I happened to have that version of gcc installed locally, it seems that this is the *easiest* way to find the default c++ version[^default_version] 😔:
+In case you happen to have that version of gcc installed locally, it seems that this is the *easiest* way to find the default c++ standard[^default_version] 😔:

 ```txt
 [I] vagrant ubuntu-bionic /v/l/c/compileplay ❯ g++ -dM -E -xc++ /dev/null | grep __cplusplus